BUTeam3/CS673-Project/README.md

 Follow [these](https://toolbelt.heroku.com/windows) instructions

 ## Setting up Heroku
-If you have not already, create a Heroku account [here]: heroku.com.
+If you have not already, create a Heroku account [here](heroku.com).

 1. Run `heroku login` and enter your account info.
 2. Run `heroku git:clone -a buteam3` to clone the heroku project to your local machine